buun1030/database-design/README.md

 * Defined and established business rules
 * Defined all the appropriate views
 * Established overall data integrity
-* In every steps, should interview and working with user
+* In every steps, should interview and working with users

 ## Refining Data Integrity